Northern Lights, fjord views, & Arctic skies | Tromso’s best nighttime experiences

 Unlimited mileage chase

 Join a dedicated team willing to drive as far as necessary, even crossing borders into Finland or Sweden, to find clear skies.
-With hotel pickup, drop-off, and pro photography, this is the highest commitment level you can choose for seeing the Aurora.

 • Best for: Travellers who see the Aurora as a once-in-a-lifetime goal and want the absolute highest chance of success.